bkerley/bryceblog/_drafts/canon-pz-e1.md

 legitimately an incredible combination that's got billions of people having fun taking pictures.

-PICTURE OF MY PHONE NEXT TO MY CAMERA WITH SENSOR EXPOSED

 On the flipmode, if you're willing to deal with a bigger, heavier camera that does less than a phone, you're going to be spending that weight and volume on a nicer sensor, and a mechanism to allow swapping lens assemblies.
 If you